 To help attorneys put forth their best showing during a remote session, this article cites key ethical rules that relate to remote dispute resolution and provides technical advice and practical recommendations for attorneys about to enter remote proceedings.

-Read the new article on the Women’s Bar Association of Illinois website.
+Read the article on the Women’s Bar Association of Illinois website.

 Hon.
 Kay M. Hanlon, (Ret.) has expertise in resolving personal injury actions such as medical malpractice, mass torts and product liability.
 Counsel who appeared before Judge Hanlon find her to be perpetually prepared, ready to listen attentively.